aswatisrl/vidi-mqtt-driver/README.md

 # Backup

 The database stores the OSCORE context for each device.
 The context is the local set of information elements necessary to carry out the cryptographic operations.
 In case of a data loss, it won't be possible for the devices to communicate anymore with the CoAP server.
-The devices will receive a `401 Unauthorized` status, and it will be forced to start a new join procedure on the device.
+The device will receive a `401 Unauthorized` status, and it will be forced to start a new join procedure on the device.

 For this reason we strongly advice to configure the automatic daily backup of the database.
 Open the crontab with the command: